 Let $\nu>0$ and let $B_R$ denote the ball of radius $R > 0$ centered at $0$.
 We recall the notation $\mathcal{M}_{\nu}(B_R)$ introduced in Question~\ref{conjecture} for the class of functions

 The following theorem is our main result.
 It provides a theoretical foundation for our claim that the signal class $\mathcal{M}_\nu(\R^2)$ cannot serve as a prior for uniqueness in sampled Gabor phase retrieval.
-Precisely, it states that there is a uniform upper bound $\nu > 0$ for the local Lipschitz constant for which there exist functions in the signal class $\mathcal{M}_\nu(B_R)$, where $R > 1$, that do not agree up to global phase but whose Gabor transform magnitudes agree on a rectangular lattice $\Lambda$ --- no matter how large we choose $R > 1$ and how fine we choose the lattice.
-Observe that every rectangular lattice $\Lambda$ is contained in a set of parallel lines, that is there exists $a>0$ such that $\Lambda\subseteq\R\times a\Z$.
+More precisely, it states that there exists $\nu > 0$ for which the signal class $\mathcal{M}_\nu(B_R)$, $R > 1$, contains functions that do not agree up to global phase but whose Gabor transform magnitudes agree on a rectangular lattice $\Lambda$ --- no matter how large we choose $R > 1$ and how fine we choose the lattice.
+This clearly implies the existence of counterexamples for sampled Gabor phase retrieval on arbitrary rectangular lattices in all the classes of functions $\mathcal{M}_{\overline{\nu}}(B_R)$, $\overline{\nu}>\nu$, $R>1$.
+Observe that every rectangular lattice $\Lambda$ is contained in a set of parallel lines; that is, there exists $a>0$ such that $\Lambda\subseteq\R\times a\Z$.